p0186797/4u-ps1-sem1-2022/README.md

 ---

-Inside that file create a class called **MaxAndMinQuestion**.
+Inside that file create a class called **MaxQuestion**.

 Write a program that reads 1 line of input from the user consisting of numbers separated by a space.
 For example: 231 232 23 565.

-Your program outputs 2 lines: the max and min value.
+Your program outputs the maximum value.

 &nbsp;&nbsp; **Sample Input 1**